Skip to content

 Click Save.

-Editing or deleting an account
+Editing an account

 Multiple accounts